mjbeswick/tacit-dom/examples/signals/README.md

 # Signals Example

-This example demonstrates the Thorix signal system, including the new **preserved signals** feature.
+This example demonstrates the Tacit-DOM signal system, including the new **preserved signals** feature.

 ## What This Example Shows